-CEO Brendan Bourke explains the operations of the Port, and its importance to the Victorian economy and beyond.
+CEO Brendan Bourke explains the operations of Port of Melbourne and its importance to the Victorian economy and beyond.

-The Port of Melbourne is Australia’s largest capital city container and general cargo port, handling more than one-third of the nation’s container trade.
-We operate as a landlord port and are responsible for planning, operating and maintaining Port land and shipping channels.
-We ensure the Port has the capacity and capability needed to handle cargo, and that facilities and infrastructure are developed and maintained as needed.
+Port of Melbourne is Australia’s largest capital city container and general cargo port, handling more than one-third of the nation’s container trade.
+We operate as a landlord port and are responsible for planning, operating and maintaining port land and shipping channels.
+We ensure the port has the capacity and capability needed to handle cargo, and that facilities and infrastructure are developed and maintained as needed.

 With the necessary port facilities and transport connections to handle each of the major trades, the Port of Melbourne serves as a vital freight hub for Australia, including southern New South Wales, South Australia and Tasmania.

 For general facts and figures about the port, click here.